dimfeld/export-logseq-notes/README.md

 This is a program to take a Logseq directory and convert it into web pages.
 I'm currently using this to populate the [notes section of my website](https://imfeld.dev/notes).

+Note: Most everything below is out of date.
+I'll be rewriting the README in the near future to accurately reflect the addition of scripting and other new capabilities.

 ## Features

 - Selective export: Include and exclude pages based on presence of tags in each page